J-K-Kowalski/PCSK225-Antenna/README.md

 <li>In the /3D folder, you will find models of the holder and the entire antenna in STEP, STL formats;
 </ul>

 <p>The long wave signal of the First Polish Radio Program reaches a large part of Europe.
-You can see the coverage map above.
+You can see the coverage map below.

 <p>
 <table border=0 cellpadding=0 cellspacing=0 width=100%>